rust-lang/rfcs/text/0000-symbol-name-mangling-v2.md

 # Appendix A - Suggested Demangling

-This RFC suggests that names are demangling to a form that matches Rust syntax as it is used in source code and compiler error messages:
+This RFC suggests that names are demangling to a form that matches Rust syntax as it is used in source code, compiler error messages and `rustdoc`:

 - Path components should be separated by `::`.